mattvenn/zero-to-asic-www/content/terminology/netlist.md

 date: 2020-11-13T10:13:03+01:00
 images: ["show_rtl.png"]
 featured_image: "show_rtl.png"
+description: A netlist is a machine-readable file describing all the connections between every component in a design, produced by synthesis tools like Yosys as the first step toward physical chip layout.
+faq:
+  - q: What is a netlist in chip design?
+    a: A netlist is a machine-readable file that contains all the connections between all the components in a design.
+It is one of the main outputs of a synthesis tool like Yosys.
+  - q: What does a netlist look like before and after synthesis?
+    a: An initial netlist from RTL may contain high-level blocks like multiplexors and adders.
+These are not part of the PDK, so synthesis breaks them down further until the blocks are simple enough to be mapped onto the standard cells available in the PDK.
+  - q: How is a netlist used in the LibreLane flow?
+    a: The synthesis process producing the netlist is the first step in the LibreLane tool.
+The netlist is later used in LVS to verify the final layout matches the intended design.
 ---
 A netlist is a machine readable file that contains all the connections between all the components in your design.